mbabynames search ✿

 Bronagh Neve

-Meaning: Bronagh = "noble and strong", Neve = "bright, snow".
+Meaning: Bronagh = "sorrow", Neve = "bright, snow".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Neve (1 syllable) provides a firm close after the longer Bronagh.

 Bronagh Faye